 Site pairs CLKRM0.5-CLKRM5 and CLKRM11-CLKRM13.5 serve as upstream-downstream pairs to detect changes in ecological conditions within each length of river bracketed by these pairs.
-Each of these site pairs exhibited similar mean total scores in 2019 (Table 5).
-The mean MM score was slightly higher at CLKRM5.0 than at CLKRM0.5 (32 versus 28) in 2019, while mean the MM score at CLKRM11 was seven points higher than at CLKRM13.5 (Table 5), suggesting similar overall community conditions between sites within each pair.
+Each of these site pairs once again exhibited similar mean total scores in 2022 (Table 5).
+The mean MM score was slightly higher at CLKRM5.0 than at CLKRM0.5 (33 versus 31) in 2022, while mean the MM score at CLKRM11 was nine points higher than at CLKRM13.5 (Table 5), suggesting similar overall community conditions between sites within each pair, and even slightly improved biological conditions at CLKRM11 relative to those at CLKRM13.5.

-Total MM scores between 2013 and 2018 have consistently been higher than those measured in 2003 by Metro (Table 5; Cole 2004).
-MM scores at CLKRM5 have increased from 24 in 2003 to an average of 30.2 since 2013.
-MM scores at CLKRM11 have increased at from 28 in 2003 to 35.2 since 2013.
-MM scores at CLKRM13.5 were very similar between 2003 (28) and 2013-14 (30 and 29), but the 2015-2019 scores of 35, 38, and 34 are higher than the 2003 score.
-As the 2003 data are from only one year and are single (rather than replicate) samples, their accuracy is less certain than that of the more recent data.
-Nevertheless, conditions are clearly at least as favorable as they were in 2004, and potentially slightly improved.
+Total MM scores between 2013 and 2022 have consistently been higher than those measured in 2003 by Metro (Table 5; Cole 2004).
+MM scores at CLKRM5.0 have increased from 24 in 2003 to an average of 30.8 since 2013.
+MM scores at CLKRM11 have increased at from 28 in 2003 to 36.5 since 2013.
+MM scores at CLKRM13.5 were very similar between 2003 (28) and 2013-14 (30 and 29), but 2015-2022 scores have averaged 35.3.
+As the 2003 data are from only one year and are single samples (rather than replicates), their accuracy is less certain than that of the more recent data.
+Nevertheless, conditions are clearly at least as favorable as they were in 2003 and have potentially improved.

-With only a few exceptions, individual DEQ metrics were also generally similar from 2013 to 2019 at each site (Table 5; Figures 5 and 7).
-As in 2015 and 2018 (but not 2013 or 2014), several metrics appeared to exhibit upstream-downstream trends in values, although these were not pronounced, and may not necessarily reflect real gradients in community conditions or composition.
+With only a few exceptions, individual DEQ metrics were also generally similar from 2013 to 2022 at each site (Table 5; Figures 5 and 7).
+Temporal trends in individual community metrics are evident at CLKRM11, where mayfly richness, stonefly richness, caddisfly richness, and total taxa richness each appear to increase over the nine-year monitoring period (Figure 5).
+As in 2015-2019 (but not 2013 or 2014), several metrics appeared to exhibit upstream-downstream trends in values, although these were not pronounced, and may not necessarily reflect real gradients in community conditions or composition.
 Taxa richness of caddisflies in particular, but also of stoneflies and mayflies, appears to exhibit some longitudinal gradients (Figure 5).
-These upstream-downstream trends have become more evident in the last couple of years of sampling, and appear to reflect real gradients in community composition and/or relative abundance.
-Importantly, these apparent trends are likely related primarily to inter-annual differences in the relative abundance of EPT taxa: Most all of these EPT taxa likely occur throughout the lower river, only in varying abundance from year to year and across sites.
-Nevertheless, any notable and persistent changes in community structure that result in decreased EPT richness measures would be a cause for further investigation.
+These upstream-downstream trends became increasing evident in the 2015-2019 data, but as individual metric scores continue to strengthen at CLKRM11, the most apparent differences in ecological conditions now occur between the three upper sites and the two lower sites (see select metrics on Figures 5 and 7).

 Table 3.
-Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2019 (source: PGE 2004).
+Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2022 (source: PGE 2004).